-The Designated Person in Roundabout, to whom all concerns regarding safeguarding should be reported, is Deborah Haythorne, CEO.
-In addition, Alison Kelly is the trustee with responsibility for Safeguarding.
-It is the responsibility of the Designated Person to record and to act upon or escalate all instances of alleged or reported safeguarding issues.
+The Designated Safeguarding Lead (DSL) for Roundabout, to whom all concerns regarding safeguarding should be reported, is Deborah Haythorne, CEO.
+In addition, Rodger Winn, is the trustee with responsibility for Safeguarding.
+It is the responsibility of the DSL to manage the team to record and to act upon or escalate all instances of alleged or reported safeguarding issues.

-All Dramatherapists will be given the emergency contact details for Deborah Haythorne, and details of the MASH team for the location in which the project is based.
+All Dramatherapists will be given the emergency contact details for Deborah Haythorne, and for their clinical supervisors.
+In addition, safeguarding issues will normally be first reported to the DSL within the school the therapist is based in and therapists have details for the Multi Agency Safeguarding Hub (MASH) team for the location in which their projects are based.

-In addition, all Dramatherapists should have identified the Designated Person at each centre/school where projects involving children and young people take place, and be aware of their obligation and the procedure to report any safeguarding issues within that setting.
+All Dramatherapists will have identified the DSL at each centre/school where projects involving children and young people take place, and be aware of their obligation and the procedure to report any safeguarding issues within that setting.